Axis History Forum

-A thread about 78 rpm military records from your own collection.
+A thread for sharing and discussing 78 rpm records (with military music) from your personal collection.

-Everyone interested, please post photos of both sides and your impressions.
+Everyone interested, feel free to post scans/photos (of both sides) of your records and share your impressions.

 I'll start with some of mine...